Jet Lag: The Game: Season 3: Tag Eur It

 Seasons 3, 7, and 15 began at the Place Ducale in Charleville-Mézières.

 The third season premiered on September 7, 2022.
-Starting at the Place Ducale in Charleville-Mézières, France, Denby, Chase, and Doyle play a game of tag.
-Taking turns being "it", the runner must attempt to reach their destination: Zermatt, Switzerland for Denby; Jersey for Chase; and Borkum, Germany for Doyle.
-After 45 minutes the other two players begin to pursue the runner with the goal of tagging them.
-The chasers can track the runner using GPS tracking.
-The runner must complete challenges drawn randomly from a deck of cards to earn coins, which are then used to purchase transport, with the cost based on time and mode.
-The runner can veto any challenge (i.e. refuse to complete it) at the cost of a 30-minute penalty, during which they may only move on foot and cannot draw new challenges.
-They can also purchase power-ups, such as turning their tracker off for 10 minutes.
-A player wins instantly once they reach their destination.
-In the event that no player has reached their destination at the end of the third day, the winner is determined by whoever's destination is closest to the current runner.
+Starting at the Place Ducale in Charleville-Mézières, Denby, Chase, and Doyle play tag.
+Taking turns as the runner, each player aims to reach their respective destination: Zermatt for Denby, Jersey for Chase, and Borkum for Doyle.
+After 45 minutes, the other two pursue the runner using their GPS location.
+The runner completes challenges to earn coins for transportation and can purchase power-ups or veto challenges at the cost of a 30-minute penalty.
+A player wins upon reaching their destination; otherwise, the player whose destination is closest to the final runner wins.